 - Encourage children to ‘have a say’, especially on issues that are important to them or about decisions that affect their lives.

-In applying each standard, organisations must reflect and embed the following 3 key principles:
+As part of each standard, organisations must reflect and embed the following overarching principles:

-- Cultural safety of children from culturally and linguistically diverse backgrounds
+- Promoting the cultural safety of children from culturally and linguistically diverse backgrounds